 Players who test positive for cannabis use the first time must enter a substance abuse program.
 The second time players are caught, they must pay a $25,000 fine.
 After that, players receive a five-game suspension every time they’re caught with cannabis metabolites in their system.

-The MBA currently prohibits players from using cannabis.
-However, unlike other leagues, the MBA only drug tests players if they give “reasonable cause.”
+The MLB currently prohibits players from using cannabis.
+However, unlike other leagues, the MLB only drug tests players if they give “reasonable cause.”
 If players are caught with cannabis in their system, they can reportedly be subject to fines of up to $35,000.

 How Many Athletes Currently Use Cannabis?